If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 Intel HDA chipset

-When you use the built-in audio of your Intel Haswell processor the default audio order is first HDMI and then "PCH" (analog).
+Consider the example where your Intel hardware has the default audio order of "HDMI" first and then "PCH" (analog) second.

 Configuring the microphone